afm215/Tensorflow-2.4.1-python3.8-gpu-no-avx/README.md

 * Make sure the PATH is correctly edited after the install , if not , edit it correctly with regard to the output installation instructions.

+PS: Just in case reboot the computer here , I am not sure it is mandatory, but who knows;)

 ## CUDNN

 * get the correct version of cudnn :cudnn-11.3-linux-x64-v8.2.0.53 on nvida cudnn archive (**Download cuDNN v8.2.0 (April 23rd, 2021), for CUDA 11.x** then **cuDNN Library for Linux (x86_64)**) : https://developer.nvidia.com/rdp/cudnn-archive